Ad846348/30_days_of_basic_python-/README.md

    This is a simple python function based calculator.
 It performs 4 functions.

    # 6. To-Do List
+   Features:-✨
    It is a simple To-Do-List.
    It allow users to add, delete and show their tasks...

    # 7. Contact Book
+   Features:-✨
    It is a python based contact book that offers user to add,search and show contacts...

    # 8. To_Do_List (OOPS)
+   Features:-✨
    It is a simple To-do-list made by using OOPS in python

+   # 9. Scientific calculator
+   Features:-✨
+   It is a scientific calculator based on OOPS inheritance function.
+   It performs 5 operations ..